shybute/LuismiBaro/README.md

-- Hi people!, a eternal lerner trying to improve every day.
-Learning programming!
+- Hi people!, playing and learning!
+-

 <!---
 LuismiBaro/LuismiBaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.